 Forecast report accessible in the menu View > Simulation results > Forecast report contains forecast of all target variables in one table.

 You can use the configuration button to change appearance of the report.
-Also, you can save the report to xls file or print.
-To save the report in the pdf format, you should use a third party virtual pdf printer.
+Also, you can save the report to XLS file or print.
+To save the report in the PDF, you should use a third party virtual PDF printer.